-The revised National Planning Policy Framework (NPPF) was published in 201 and includes policy for the historic environment and all heritage assets.
+The revised National Planning Policy Framework (NPPF) was published in 2019 and includes policies to conserve and enhance the historic environment and all heritage assets.

 Local policy is set out in the South Worcestershire Development Plan (policies SWDP6 and SWDP24).

 Although national and local policy do not generally distinguish between different types of heritage asset, there are specific requirements for assets with archaeological interest.
 These are not just buried archaeological sites.
 Historic buildings and structures contain such evidence in the same way as buried archaeological remains do.

 Where heritage assets with archaeological interest are, or are potentially, affected by a development proposal, Worcester City Council will require sufficient information on the assets affected, their significance, and the extent of the development impact on them, in order to determine the application.
 This information must be submitted with the application, and may take one of three forms.

 Statement of significance

 ‘In determining applications, local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
 The level of detail should be proportionate to the assets’ importance and no more than is sufficient to understand the potential impact of the proposal on their significance.
 As a minimum the relevant historic environment record should have been consulted and the heritage assets assessed using appropriate expertise where necessary.’
 (NPPF, para 189).

 An ‘appropriate desk-based assessment' should be submitted where ‘a site on which development is proposed includes, or has the potential to include, heritage assets with archaeological interest' (NPPF, para 189).